Model Context Protocol

 create_reservationBook a court

 Book a court for the authenticated user.
 Use this after confirming an available slot with `list_available_slots` — pass one of the returned `court_id` + `start_at` pairs and the site's `slot_minutes` as `duration_minutes` (usually 60).
-Recommended flow: 1. `list_sites` -> pick the community's site_id.
+Requires an authenticated resident. `apartment_id` (the resident's residence) is REQUIRED — read it from `list_sites`, which returns the caller's `apartment_id` per community.
+Recommended flow: 1. `list_sites` -> pick the community's site_id AND the caller's apartment_id in that community.
 2. `list_available_slots` with sport/date/time-window.
 3. Show the user the candidate slot and confirm.
-4. Call `create_reservation` with that slot.
+4. Call `create_reservation` with that slot and the apartment_id.
 Enforced server-side by RLS and booking rules (min notice, per-day and per-week quotas, max concurrent, days-in-advance).
-Errors from those rules are returned verbatim so you can relay them to the user. `apartment_id` is optional and defaults to the caller's residence in the site.
+Errors from those rules are returned verbatim so you can relay them to the user.
+If the insert fails because the slot is already booked, offer to call `join_waitlist` with the same court_id/start_at/duration_minutes so the user is emailed if the slot frees up.

 Input